 2020 Elodea Management - DASH

 The regular season elodea management window for 2020 is June 1 - August 1, 2020.
-The contractor was awarded to xxxxxxxxx at the xxxxxx, 2020 Council meeting and in-water work will begin on June 1, 2020.
+The contract was awarded to Seattle Diving Services, Inc. at the April 14, 2020 Council meeting and in-water work began on June 1, 2020.

 The 2020 elodea management work will include work under the existing permit from Washington Department of Fish & Wildlife (WDFW).
 The current Hydraulic Project Approval (HPA) permit expires in June 2023.